 Coordinated by the Financial Empowerment Network advisory council and initiative chairs, service providers are connected to financial resources, education and networking opportunities to better assist their clients.

 - Bank/Credit Union Comparison Matrix lists products and features of each institution’s accounts.
-The matrix is online at the Network’s website and can now be compared through an online chart available in 10 languages.
+The matrix is online at the Network’s website and can now be compared through an online chart available in 10 languages.a

 2) Financial Education Partners Network (FEPN) serves as a countywide network of financial education providers and participating agencies that are committed to providing low-cost, high-quality financial education and resources to low-income and working Seattle and King County residents.
 The purpose of FEPN is to provide the asset building community of financial educators, case managers, and financial counselors with networking opportunities, best practices, workshops and training that will improve the effectiveness of their approach and the quality of their services as well as to increase access of underserved populations to financial self-sufficiency services.